 Links to other websites

 Our website contains links to other websites of interest.
 However, once you have used these links to leave our site, you should note that we do not have any control over that other website.
 Therefore, we cannot be responsible for the protection and privacy of any information which you provide whilst visiting such sites and such sites are not governed by this privacy statement.
-You should exercise caution and look at the privacy statement applicable to the website in question.
+You should exercise caution and are encouraged to read the privacy statements applicable to the other websites you visit.

 Controlling your personal information